jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 ### Configuration

-We will make a basic project architecture and configure Eleventy by creating a `.eleventy.js` configuration file at the root of our project.
+We will make a basic project architecture and configure Eleventy by creating an `eleventy.config.js` configuration file at the root of our project.

 - Remove Eleventy's default destination `./_site` folder.
 - Create a `./src` folder and move `index.html` into it.
-- Create an `.eleventy.js` file at the root of the project.
+- Create an `eleventy.config.js` or `.eleventy.js` file at the root of the project.

 Let's start by specifying source and destination directories for Eleventy:

-`file: .eleventy.js`
+`file: eleventy.config.js`

 ```js
 module.exports = function (eleventyConfig) {